simonhtet10/Closed-Loop-Buck-Converter/README.md

 ### Oscillator's Frequency Limit
 The oscillator was designed for 100kHz bu settles at ~71.6kHz with a hysteresis band nearly three times wider than intended.
 This was caused by the op-amp's slew rate: swinging the full supply rail takes ~3.3µs agianst a target period of 10µs, so the comparator spends a large fraction of every half-cycle mid transition.
 The integrator continues ramping past the ideal threshold before the transition fully registers, widening the hysteresis band.

-Tuning the integrator's resistor produced diminishing returns
+Tuning the integrator's resistor lower produced diminishing returns
 | R_int| Hysteresis Span | Frequency | Waveform |
 | --- | --- | --- | --- |
 | 33kΩ | 2.2V | 40kHz | Clean triangle|